ManOnSaturn/PDF-splitter/README.md

 ## The idea
-While i had my exams in university, some teachers provided wierdly-formatted PDFs that contain shrinked slides.
-With the desire of an increased readability of the latters, i have created this program.
-It is also easly usable by non tech-savvy students who don't want to bother with Python usage, by delivering executables.
+While I had my exams in university, some teachers provided weirdly-formatted PDFs that contain shrunk slides.
+With the desire of an increased readability of the latters, I have created this program.
+It is also easily usable by non-tech-savvy students who don't want to bother with Python usage, by delivering executables.